An Ideal Husband (1947 film): Production

 The costly production was held up due to a strike by the crew.
 The union objected to American actress Paulette Goddard's personal, Swedish-born hairdresser, claiming an English person could do the job.
-Korda was also criticized for halting shooting to procure a genuine emerald necklace for Goddard to wear in one scene, a controversial extravagance during Britain's post-war austerity period.
+Korda was also criticised for halting shooting to procure a genuine emerald necklace for Goddard to wear in one scene, a controversial extravagance during Britain's post-war austerity period.
 However, Korda's use of the Royal Household Cavalry in an outdoor scene was so impressive that the company wore the uniforms from the film for the royal wedding of Princess Elizabeth to Philip, Duke of Edinburgh.

 Shooting took 66 days.
 Goddard's husband, Burgess Meredith, was making Mine Own Executioner for Korda at the same time.
 After filming, the two of them appeared on stage in Dublin in Winterset.

 Reception

 The film, along with two others from Korda, Mine Own Executioner and Anna Karenina, as well as other British films, were picketed in some American cities by the Sons of Liberty Boycott Committee, headed by Johan J. Smertenko, who was active in supporting the establishment of the State of Israel.
 The group wanted to draw American attention to British policies in the Palestine Mandate.
 Korda, however, suggested that the boycott might also be used by American interests in retaliation for distribution quotas imposed on American films by Britain.
 The film's American distributor, Twentieth Century Fox, did pull Korda's films from its theaters.
 Smertenko and the Sons of Liberty announced an end to the boycott in December 1948.